adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 While the box has focus it fills in solid, gains a second border and shows a blinking cursor; unfocused it is translucent and shows a dimmed hint, so it is always clear where your typing is going.
-Press escape to leave the box, or clear it to list everything again.
+Clear it to list everything again.

+Press **enter** to open the first match in the detail pane.
+Enter is not typed into the box, so the search text is left alone.

 Long lists are paged: `PgUp` and `PgDn`, or the `< Prev` and `Next >` links at the bottom right.
 The footer shows which entries you are looking at.

+### Detail pane

+Click any row, or press enter to take the first match, and the pane below the list shows that recipe in full: its name, the runes untruncated, the bases it can go in, the number of sockets needed and the character level it requires (the highest level requirement among its runes).

+Escape backs out one step at a time: out of the search box, then out of the detail pane, then it closes the window.

 ### Chat command